-There are also growing applications of computer-assisted detection or diagnosis (CAD) technologies that may have an impact on the use of CT scanning or chest radiographs for lung cancer screening.
-Computer-assisted detection points out possible findings to the radiologist who then decides if the finding is abnormal.
-Computer-assisted diagnosis uses a computer algorithm to analyze features of a lesion to determine the level of suspicion and is intended to enhance the reader's diagnostic performance.
+There are also growing applications of computer-aided detection or diagnosis (CAD) technologies that may have an impact on the use of CT scanning or chest radiographs for lung cancer screening.
+CAD points out possible findings to the radiologist who then decides if the finding is abnormal.
+CAD uses a computer algorithm to analyze features of a lesion to determine the level of suspicion and is intended to enhance the reader's diagnostic performance.
 Both of these technologies may be expected to offer more benefit when used by relatively inexperienced readers and may help to standardize diagnostic performance.

 In March 2001, the U.S. Food and Drug Administration (FDA) approved the RapidScreen™ RS-2000 system as a CAD system intended to identify and mark regions of interest on digitized chest radiographs.
 In February 2004, the U.S. Food and Drug Administration (FDA) approved the R2 Technology ImageChecker® CT system as a technique to assist in the detection of lung nodules on multi-detector CT scans of the chest.
 The R2 Technology ImageChecker also received FDA clearance for the Temporal Comparison software module in June 2004 and for the CT-LN 1000 in July 2004.
 The Temporal Comparison software module provides the ability to automatically track lung nodule progression or regression over time.
 The ImageChecker CT-LN 1000 is used for the detection of solid nodules in the lungs.
 Other systems that have been developed include iCAD's Second Look® CT lung and Siemens' Syngo® LungCARE CT.

 Also, see the related medical policy, Whole Body Computed Tomography Scan as a Screening Test.

 POLICYLow-dose computed tomography (CT) scanning, no more frequently than annually, may be considered medically necessary as a screening technique for lung cancer in individuals who meet ALL of the following criteria*:

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.